 WASHINGTON (AP) — Below is the statement the Fed released Wednesday after its policy meeting ended:

 Recent indicators point to modest growth in spending and production.
 Job gains have been robust in recent months, and the unemployment rate has remained low.
-Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher food and energy prices, and broader price pressures.
+Inflation has eased somewhat but remains elevated.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
-In support of these goals, the Committee decided to raise the target range for the federal funds rate to 3 to 3-1/4 percent and anticipates that ongoing increases in the target range will be appropriate.
+In support of these goals, the Committee decided to raise the target range for the federal funds rate to 4-1/2 to 4-3/4 percent.
+The Committee anticipates that ongoing increases in the target range will be appropriate in order to attain a stance of monetary policy that is sufficiently restrictive to return inflation to 2 percent over time.